Logo

 Pat Cash emphasized that Novak Djokovic is one of two players who beat Rafael Nadal at the French Open, which he considers to be "the biggest challenge in tennis".

-Richard Krajicek and The Roar, sports opinion website, said that Novak Djokovic should be considered for the greatest player of all time because he is the only one among his greatest rivals who has won four Grand Slams in a row.
+Richard Krajicek and The Roar, sports opinion website, said that Novak Djokovic should be considered for the greatest player of all time because he is the only one among his rivals who has won all four majors consecutively.

-Pete Sampras, who at the time of his retirement in 2003 was considered by some to be the greatest male tennis player of all time, stated unequivocally after Novak Djokovic picked up his record-breaking seventh year-end No 1 in 2021:.
+Pete Sampras, who at the time of his retirement in 2003 was considered by some to be the greatest male tennis player of all time, stated after Novak Djokovic earned a record-breaking seventh year-end No 1 finish in 2021:.